jhedstrom/drush-make-pnwds11/one/one.md

     ; Specific versions
     projects[views][version] = 3.0

-!SLIDE subsection
-# Basic examples
-    @@@ conf
-    ; External libraries
-    TODO

-!SLIDE bullets incremental
+!SLIDE
 # Why
- * Site manifest
+Site manifest

+!SLIDE
+# WHY
- * Easy for developers to quickly get up to speed on a project
+Easy for developers to quickly get up to speed on a project

+!SLIDE
+# WHY
- * Encourages contributing back to the community (Which encourages well thought out patches instead of hacks)
+Encourages contributing back to the community

+(Which encourages well thought out patches instead of hacks)

 !SLIDE
 # Advanced usage